THE INSTITUTIONAL ARTIFICIAL INTELLIGENCE COMPANY

 Every year of operation under standard provider terms deepens vendor lock-in, increases switching costs, and extends the period during which sensitive institutional and client data has been processed on infrastructure the institution does not control.
 Every agent deployed without institution-controlled audit logs creates a longer period of unauditable autonomous action.
 Every model running without drift monitoring creates a longer period of undetected governance degradation.

-The institution that defers AI sovereignty is not maintaining its current position.
+The institution that defers AI Control is not maintaining its current position.
 It is falling further behind the governance standard its regulators, clients, and competitors will eventually demand — while the cost of remediation grows with every quarter of deferred investment.

-AI CONTROL is expensive in years one through three.
+AI Control is expensive in years one through three.
 It creates compounding value across years four through ten and beyond.
 The institutions that build it early govern the standard.
 The ones that wait respond to it.

-THE SEQUENCE
+THE SEQUENCE TO AI CONTROL

 AI Control is the outcome.
 The path to it is structured and measurable.

-The assessment is where it starts.
+The Assessment is where it starts.

 AI CONTROL.
 FOR FINANCIAL INSTITUTIONS.